CIT28/files/w14/viewingp1.md

 Right-click and select "Open in new tab" to watch [CS50 SQL - Lecture 1 - Viewing](https://www.youtube.com/watch?v=jZwGVuA8PMI)

 ## Attendance
-### Timemark 00:00 to 21:12
+### Time mark 00:00 to 21:12
 - Create a new folder at the same level as writing and name it viewing, then inside that folder add the README.md, now add a heading for 'Viewing Part 1'.
 - In your README.md file add a sub heading for Relating Review and take notes on content covered.
 - Then at 4:44 add a sub heading for View and include your understanding of what a view is and list each of the ways in which we might use them.
 - In the viewing folder  ```curl -o longlist.db https://raw.githubusercontent.com/CIT28/files/main/w14/longlist.db```
-- Create view.sql and code along with Carter to get a good refresher on relating, subqueries and joins.
+- Create view.sql and code along with Carter to get a good refresher on relating, sub queries and joins.
 - Then at 15:01 add a subheading for CREATE VIEW and give how this works and how it get added into the database and make sure to include what makes it "virtual".
 - Then continue to code along to CREATE the view and then write the query using the view.
 - SO MUCH CLEANER!!